DewaineHale/my-digital-history-project/pages/essay-02.md

 ## Reciprocal Trade Agreements Act

 The Reciprocal Trade Agreement Act (RTAA) was enacted in 1934 as an amendment to the 1930 Smoot-Hawley Tariff Act by President Franklin Roosevelt and resulted in significant policy change by giving the president more power in tariff making authority and reducing congressional control of trade policy to reduce the influence of favored industries that provided campaign funding.
-This act reversed the projection towards higher tariffs as the president was empowered to work in cooperation with international governments for mutual trade tariff reduction between America and international governments.
+This act reversed the projection towards higher tariffs as the president was empowered to work in cooperation with international countries for mutual trade tariff reduction between America and international governments.

 {% include feature/pdf.html filename="Evening Star 1936.pdf" caption="Evening Star newspaper 1936" link="https://chroniclingamerica.loc.gov/data/batches/dlc_1iche_ver01/data/sn83045462/00280602772/1936072601/0350.pdf" %}